realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/16-core-2-accountability-to-core-1-salience.md

 - what tradeoff was accepted
 - what correction remains available

+A renewed mandate is not automatically legitimate merely because support persists.

+It becomes stronger only when support persists after:

+- the claims were made visible
+- the burdens were disclosed
+- the affected groups were heard
+- the alternatives were shown
+- the failure signals were named
+- the retraction options were real
+- the public had meaningful opportunity to contest continuation

 A mandate without inspection is raw political momentum.

 A mandate after audit is more reality-contacting.